liferay/liferay-docs/develop/tutorials/articles/message-bus/00-message-bus-intro.markdown

 ## Using Liferay's Message Bus

-Liferay's *Message Bus* is a service level API that Liferay components use to send and receive messages within Liferay.
+Liferay's *Message Bus* is a service level API that components can use to send and receive messages.
 It provides loose coupling between message producers and consumers.
 The Message Bus is located in Liferay's global class loader, making it accessible to every deployed web application.
 Remote messaging isn't supported, but messages are sent across a cluster when ClusterLink is enabled.

 Here are a few common uses of the Message Bus: